What is a Vibratome (Vibrating Microtome)?

 - Common accessories include blade holders, specimen clamps, buffer trays, chilling modules (optional), and spare blades.
 Some labs also use LED lighting or microscope mounts for real-time viewing.

-Why Choose Campden Instruments?
+Why Choose Campden Instruments for your Vibratome?

 Campden Instruments is a global leader in precision tissue slicing solutions, trusted by researchers in neuroscience, histology, pharmacology, and biomedical engineering for over 40 years.
 We don’t just manufacture instruments—we collaborate with scientists to solve real-world research challenges.